Python Puzzles

 Maximum win percentage: 67.40%

-Here we can see the 1st and 99th percentiles values fall within the 99% confidence interval of the mean, and even on the simulation with the most loses, the player is still wining over 50% of the games.
+Mean win percentage: 58.98%We can see the 1st and 99th percentiles values fall within the 99% confidence interval of the mean, and even on the simulation with the most losses, the player is still winning over 50% of the games.

 # Import required libraries